flutter/website/src/_includes/docs/install/compiler/xcode.md

 {% assign prompt1='$' %}

-### Configure Xcode
+### Install and configure Xcode

 {% if include.attempt=="first" %}

 To develop Flutter apps for {{include.target}}, install Xcode to compile to native bytecode.

+1. Open the **App Store** and sign in.

+1. Search for `Xcode`.

+1. Click **Install**.

+   The Xcode installer takes up 6+ GB of storage.
+   The download make take some time.

-1. To configure the command-line tools to use the installed version of Xcode, run the following commands.
+1. To configure the command-line tools to use the installed version of Xcode, use the following commands.

     ```console
     {{prompt1}} sudo sh -c 'xcode-select -s /Applications/Xcode.app/Contents/Developer && xcodebuild -runFirstLaunch'
     ```

-   To use the latest version of Xcode, use this path.
+   Use this path for the latest version of Xcode.
    If you need to use a different version, specify that path instead.

 1. Sign the Xcode license agreement.